slott56/slott56.github.io/Pelican/content/blog/2003/12/2003_12_13-not_the_first_time.rst

-**From an email I got recently, lightly edited.
-Responses to follow.**
+From an email I got recently, lightly edited.
+Responses to follow

-**Problem**:
-The data layer of application architecture must be flexible enough to adapt to virtually any new data-driven functional requirement demanded by today's client..right...well to support such adaptability in client deployments, the data model must allow almost arbitrary categorizations and groupings of data
+**Problem**: The data layer of application architecture must be flexible enough to adapt to virtually any new data-driven functional requirement demanded by today's client..right...well to support such adaptability in client deployments, the data model must allow almost arbitrary categorizations and groupings of data